 Most importantly, they follow a methodological framework built on a series of key steps:

-Without an evidence-based security awareness framework, it will be difficult to get people to change their risky behaviors.
-A framework is designed to take everything into consideration, especially how people learn, adopt and maintain new habits, which ultimately leads to a culture of security awareness and dramatically fewer human-related security breaches.
+Without an evidence-based security awareness framework, changing risky behaviors becomes a significant challenge.
+A well-designed framework takes into account how people learn, adopt, and sustain new habits, ultimately fostering a culture of security awareness and greatly reducing human-related security breaches.

 Each organization is different and yours is no exception.
 Everything about it is unique: your organizational culture, risk factors, staff motivation levels, compliance obligations, security awareness program maturity level and ability to deploy a program.
 So, when it comes to a security awareness program, it only makes sense to opt for a solution that can be personalized and adapted to the real-world needs of your organization.